robertknight/duckface/README.md

    another to a dispatch class for the (concrete-type,interface) pair involved.
 This is similar to the implementation of interface values in Go.
  * Method calls on interface pointers require a single virtual function call.
  * For each distinct (concrete-type,interface) pair, a dispatch class instance is created to invoke method calls for that interface and underlying concrete-type.
+The dispatch class is a template which is instantiated at compile-time when an interface pointer is constructed from a pointer to a compatible concrete type.

 ## Limitations